-Your body corporate must hold a meeting of all lot owners (called the annual general meeting) if it receives or pays out money during the financial year.
-The time between the annual general meetings is 12 months.
+ANNUAL GENERAL MEETINGYour owners corporation must hold a meeting of all lot owners (called the annual general meeting) if it receives or pays out money during the financial year.
+The time between the annual general meetings varies from state to state and is between 11 and 15 months.

-- Income and expenditure of the body corporate during the past financial year
+- Income and expenditure of the owners corporation during the past financial year

-- Assets and liabilities of the body corporate at the end of the past financial year
+- Assets and liabilities of the owners corporation at the end of the past financial year

 - Maintenance works and the maintenance plan